collective/awesome-plone/README.md

 > A community-curated list of awesome Plone addons, documentation, use-cases and other useful resources.
 From developers for developers.

-If you want to know if there is already a package for Plone that fits your needs, searching for it on github or pypi could be a real pain.
+If you want to know if there is already a package for Plone that fits your needs, searching for it on GitHub or pypi could be a real pain.
 There are plenty of packages, but it's hard to understand which one could be a good solution or not.

 This list is intended to fill that gap, and create a shared knowledge about common products and techniques.